Khalifa University: Campuses

-Khalifa University has two campuses in Abu Dhabi – the Main Campus and the Sas Al Nakhl Campus.
+Khalifa University has two campuses in Abu Dhabi — the Main Campus and the Sas Al Nakhl Campus.

-The KU Main Campus is located on Abu Dhabi Island.
-At Main Campus, the central administration for the University is located and all general education courses are taught.
-It has 135,000 square meters and houses 105 laboratories, including aerospace and underwater robotics labs, 72 classrooms, sports center, retail and food outlets, and multi-story parking.

-A campus extension was completed in 2016 with a new building that won the award for best Cultural and Institutional Project at the 2015 Middle East and North Africa (MENA) Interior Design and Architecture Awards.
-It also has one library, a clinic, a student hub with a dining room, and numerous cafes and restaurants.

-In July 2024, the Abu Dhabi Investment Office (ADIO) and Khalifa University awarded a project through its public-private partnership program to develop world-class student accommodation and facilities in the UAE capital.
-Awarded to a consortium named KUnnected Living, made up of Plenary Group, Besix and Mazrui International.
-It includes a 23-year concession to design, build, finance and maintain 3,260 student rooms and communal facilities located across Khalifa University's Main Campus and its Sas Al Nakhl (SAN) Campus.
+The Main Campus is located on Abu Dhabi Island and houses the university's central administration.
+It comprises 135,000 square metres of facilities including 105 laboratories, 72 classrooms, a sports centre, and dining outlets.
+A campus extension completed in 2016 added a building recognised at the 2015 MENA Interior Design and Architecture Awards.
+In July 2024, Khalifa University awarded a public-private partnership concession to a consortium named KUnnected Living, comprising Plenary Group, Besix, and Mazrui International, to design, build, finance, and maintain 3,260 student rooms across both campuses over a 23-year period.

-The Sas Al Nakhl Campus hosts the ADNOC Research and Innovation Center (ADRIC), a research facility comprising 39 labs covering reservoir rock characterization and reservoir fluid characterization.
-It has student residences, exercise rooms, sports courts and fields, dining facility, cafeterias, two libraries, and an Independent Learning Center (ILC).
-The campus also has First Aid Clinics.
+The Sas Al Nakhl Campus hosts the ADNOC Research and Innovation Center (ADRIC), a research facility comprising 39 laboratories covering reservoir rock characterization and reservoir fluid characterization.
+The campus also provides student accommodation, dining facilities, two libraries, an Independent Learning Center (ILC), exercise rooms, sports courts, and medical clinics.